zsparal/api-documentation/source/guides/mollie-components/overview.rst

 Mollie Components
 =================

-*Mollie Components* is a set of Javascript APIs that allow you to add the fields needed for credit card payments to your own checkout, in a way that is fully PCI-DSS SAQ-A compliant.
+*Mollie Components* is a set of Javascript APIs that allow you to add the fields needed for credit card holder data to your own checkout, in a way that is fully :abbr:`PCI-DSS SAQ-A (Payment Card Industry Data Security Standard Self-Assessment Questionnaire A)` compliant.

 At a high level, it works by using a Javascript API to add fields to your checkout that your customer will use to enter their credit card details, such as their card number.